 - Complete a Helpdesk ticket submission form here to request equipment required offsite.

 - IT will arrange a pickup time with the faculty or staff member for the following day.

-- Assigned IT staff will pack up the equipment, loads it onto a cart, and prepare for pick up at the main entrance of the building (e.g. HSERC, MSE, ATAC, BSC, MSW).
+- The assigned IT staff member will pack up the equipment, load it onto a cart, and prepare for pick up at the main entrance of the building (e.g. HSERC, MSE, ATAC, BSC, MSW).

-- IT staff person meets the staff member in the lobby of the building at the scheduled pick-up time.
-(Please note that the IT staff member will be wearing gloves.
+- The IT staff member will meet the faculty or staff member in the lobby of the building at the scheduled pick-up time.
+(Please note that the IT staff member will be wearing gloves and a face covering.
 We ask that you also take protective measures against COVID-19 by following the advice provided by the World Health Organization).

-- IT staff will wheel the cart out to the faculty or staff member’s car.
+- The IT staff member will wheel the cart out to the faculty or staff member’s vehicle.
 Each is expected to practice social distancing.
-Faculty or Staff will pack the equipment into their car, and return the cart to the lobby.
+The faculty or staff member will pack the equipment into their car, and return the cart to the lobby.

-- IT staff member will disinfect the cart for next pick-up.
+- The IT staff member will disinfect the cart for next pick-up.

-- Once the faculty or staff member has the equipment at their home, they will make arrangements to call IT Helpdesk to walk through set up/hook up.
+- Once the equipment is at home, the faculty or staff member will call the IT Helpdesk to walk through set up/hook up.

 Thunder Bay: 807-766-7500